 The F1 series of games from Codemasters is the only one that is fully licensed by Formula 1.
 This means that it is packed with real cars and tracks that you won’t find on any other racing game.
-So, if you are a fan of F1, you will be able to race as your favorite team on all of your favorite tracks, and the game even has the real 14-country calendar as part of its career mode.
+So, if you are a fan of F1, you will be able to race as your favorite team on all of your favorite tracks, with every circuit from the 2022 calendar as part of its career mode.

-This means you will be able to race any one of the 33 cars in the game as if you are really part of an F1 team.
+This means you will be able to race any one of the cars in the game as if you are really part of an F1 team.
 This pairs well with the realistic driving physics and tracks to make for a very realistic F1 simulator experience.
-However, even if you aren’t a huge F1 fan and you just want to have some fun at 200mph, F1 provides a great racing experience for all experience levels.
+However, even if you aren’t a huge F1 fan and you just want to have some fun at 200 mph, F1 2022 provides a great racing experience for all experience levels.

-F1 2019 has sim racing wheel and pedal support, which can help to make for an even more immersive racing experience.
+F1 2022 has sim racing wheel and pedal support, which can help to make for an even more immersive racing experience.
 However, if you would rather just play the game on a controller you will not find it overly difficult.
-There is also a reasonable multiplayer game mode, meaning you can challenge your friends to some races as well.
+There is also a super fun multiplayer game mode, meaning you can challenge your friends to some races as well.